Our 3rd Anniversary

 Martin immediately busied herself with developing PHP, IOP, and OP programs, incorporating best practices from her previous experience, built on a foundation of smart management and operational efficiency.

-She also called on her network of contacts and recruited some Arizona’s most renowned clinicians, licensed professionals, and other skilled behavioral health staff to help her build a truly integrated program.
+She also called on her network of contacts and recruited some of Arizona’s most renowned clinicians, licensed professionals, and other skilled behavioral health staff to help her build a truly integrated program.

 “Our approach is to help people heal in body, mind, and spirit,” says Martin.
 “We don’t just fix a piece of a person.
 We heal the whole individual.”

 Continuum was one of the first centers in Phoenix to fully embrace the holistic outpatient model.
-In addition to group and individual cognitive behavioral therapy, they began offering clients a full spectrum of classes, including physical fitness training, courtesy of Coach Carl (a former NFL coach); weekly yoga and mindfulness meditation; music and art therapy; nutrition; and naturopathic approaches such as B-12 shots, vitamin supplements and acupuncture from Dr. Dave Arneson, a much loved naturopathic doctor with a deep history in the Phoenix treatment community.
+In addition to group and individual cognitive-behavioral therapy, they began offering clients a full spectrum of classes, including physical fitness training, courtesy of Coach Carl (a former NFL coach); weekly yoga and mindfulness meditation; music and art therapy; nutrition; and naturopathic approaches such as B-12 shots, vitamin supplements and acupuncture from Dr. Dave Arneson, a much loved naturopathic doctor with a deep history in the Phoenix treatment community.

 Continuum also prides itself on being highly flexible, offering tailored programs and schedules designed to work with client’s needs.
 For example, their IOP includes morning, afternoon, and evening programs, which can be a huge help for someone who’s working or has other responsibilities during the day.